 How can I protect my Mac right now?

 In fact, Apple's security tools are why you'll hear many old-school Mac users say that you don't need anti-virus protection.
-The Mac is locked down pretty good, right out of the box.
+The Mac is locked down well right out of the box.

 However, there is more to protecting yourself than just avoiding bad apps and websites.
-You never know when you are going to pick something up that could create havoc on your Mac.
-That's why, for added protection, you should think about getting anti-virus software.
+You never know when you are going to pick something up that could create havoc on your Mac or on somebody else's PC.
+That's why, for added protection, you should think about getting antivirus software.